azkalonz/azkalonz/README.md

 ## 👋 Hi there!
-I'm a seasoned web developer with a strong focus on front-end development using **ReactJS** ⚛️ and back-end development with **Laravel** ⚙️.
-My expertise extends to system automations and integrations, leveraging tools and technologies like Serverless functions, Zoho Deluge, Zoho Creator, Zoho Flow, Zapier, Make, and REST APIs 🚀.
+I'm a seasoned full stack developer with a strong focus on front-end development using **ReactJS** ⚛️ and back-end development with **Laravel** ⚙️.
+My expertise extends to system automations and integrations, leveraging tools and technologies like serverless functions, Zoho Deluge, Zoho Creator, Zoho Flow, Zapier, Make, and REST APIs 🚀.

 💼 I'm adept at handling web development, system integration, automation, and migration projects.
 I specialize in CRM management, particularly with Zoho applications such as Zoho Books, Inventory, and CRM.